Gluten-Free Mixed Berry Muffins

 • Use a cookie scoop or measuring cup to portion out the batter into the prepared muffin tin, filling each cup almost to the top.

-• Sprinkle the streusel topping evenly over the batter in each muffin cup.
+• Sprinkle the streusel topping evenly over each muffin.

-• Bake at 400°F (200°C) for 15-17 minutes, or until the muffins are golden brown and a toothpick inserted into the center comes out clean.
+• Bake at 400°F for 15-17 minutes, until the tops are golden and a toothpick inserted between the berries comes out with a few moist crumbs.

-• Let the muffins cool in the tin for 5 minutes before transferring them to a wire rack to cool completely.
+• Let the muffins cool in the tin for 5 minutes before transferring to a wire rack.

 Notes

-• This recipe was tested with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (in the blue bag), which already contains xanthan gum.
-I cannot verify that other brands of gluten-free flours will work in this recipe as I have not tested them and different brands of flour will vary greatly.
+• Gluten-Free Flour: I tested this recipe with Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour (blue bag), which already contains xanthan gum.
+I cannot verify other flour blends will work as I have not tested them.

 Nutrition